abhi-kr-2100/calc-cli/README.md

 # calc-cli

 `calc-cli` is a powerful command-line calculator.
-It supports the basic four arithmetic operations, exponentiation, float mod, and float factorial (the gamma function).
+It supports the basic four arithmetic operations, exponentiation, float mod, float factorial (the gamma function).

 Results can be stored in user-defined variables.
 Pre-defined constants for popular mathematical constants are available as well.
 Additionally, to support quick calculations, a dynamic variable, `_` (underscore) is provided which stores the result of the most recent successful calculation.

-Pre-defined functions are a planned feature.
+Users can define their own variables as well.
+Several useful pre-defined functions are also supported.

 ## Usage

 Upon running `calc-cli.exe`, the user will be presented with a console window with a prompt at which expressions can be typed.
 An example is shown below:

 ```
 > 1 + 2